112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Beware the people who do not criticize.
 Beware the country where criticism is _verboten_.
 Beware the country where men obey like sheep.

 <div id="30"><em>30.
 “All the French want is a good time.
-That's all they think about in Paris.”</em></div>
+That’s all they think about in Paris.”</em></div>

-It you judge the French by those you see on the Champs Élysées or in Montmartre, you are making the same mistake that was made by the tourist who visited the House of David and asked “Why don't Americans shave?”
+It you judge the French by those you see on the Champs Élysées or in Montmartre, you are making the same mistake that was made by the tourist who visited the House of David and asked “Why don’t Americans shave?”

 Paris is not France, any more than 52<sup>nd</sup> Street is America.
 Paris has for several hundred years been one of the great tourist attractions of the